Chikungunya: Transmission

 Chikungunya is generally transmitted from mosquitoes to humans.
 Chikungunya is spread through bites from Aedes mosquitoes, specifically A. aegypti (Egyptian mosquito) and A. albopictus (Tiger mosquito).
-Because high amounts of virus are present in the blood during the first few days of infection, the virus can spread from an infected human to a mosquito, where it replicates without harming the mosquito.
+Because large amounts of virus are present in the blood during the first few days of infection, the virus can spread from an infected human to a mosquito, where it replicates without harming the mosquito.
 Subsequently, a bite from the infected mosquito will transmit the virus back to a human.
-The incubation period ranges from one to twelve days and is most typically three to seven.
+The incubation period ranges from one to twelve days and is most typically three to seven days.

 Rarely, the disease can be transmitted from mother to child during pregnancy or at birth, in women who become infected a few days before delivery.

 Mechanism

 Chikungunya virus is passed to humans when a bite from an infected mosquito breaks the skin and introduces the virus into the body.
 The virus initially replicates in cells near the location of the bite; from here it enters the lymphatic system and the bloodstream, enabling it to circulate to organs and tissues which become infected.
 Most frequently it reproduces in the lymphatic system and the spleen, as well as peripheral joints, muscles and tendons where symptoms frequently occur; it appears that the virus is able to penetrate and replicate in many different types of cells.
-In severe cases it can infect the brain and liver.'
+In severe cases it can infect the brain and liver.